knightsUCF/SpaceGame/design/design.md

+# Need the Small Preview Icon like Celeste

+Very artful, like Forager an illustration of the game.
+DO NOT LAUNCH WITHOUT THIS!

 # Celeste Secret

 Celeste relies on having a lot of different moves, all in one a smooth and polished motion.
 This really entertains the player.